History of the airline

 Direct air communication between Minsk and Milan, established in June, 2008 was one more step for further widening of the route network.
 Opening of the second Belavia representative office in Italy was one more measure taken for satisfaction of the constantly growing demand for air transportation between Belarus and Italy.

-In July, 2008 the delegation of IATA visited Minsk.
+In July, 2008 the IATA delegation visited Minsk.
 IATA is the biggest world non- government organization of the airline, founded for the purpose of safety and economic development inducement of the air transport.
 Such issues as participation of the Republic of Belarus in the international systems, worked out by IATA, advancement of new technologies of fast and qualitative passengers service, the process of introducing the e-ticket technology.

 One more important event at the end of the year 2008 was Belavia’s entering into the IATA register as the airline, meeting all operating safety standards (IOSA).
-The availability of the IOSA certificate confirms the use of the advanced standards by the airline in the sphere of flights safety management, defines the international status of the safe air carrier, gives the potential for the expansion of the international cooperation with the leading world airlines, simplifies the entry on the markets.
+The availability of the IOSA certificate confirms the use of the advanced standards by the airline in the sphere of flights safety management, defines the international status of the safe air carrier, gives the potential for the expansion of the international cooperation with the leading world airlines, facilitates the entry into the markets.

 Entering of Belavia into the mutual settlement system BSP IATA in Kazakhstan confirms about the successful beginning of the year.
 It helps to carry out ticket sales by the airline agents accredited by IATA.